D-X-Y/AutoDL-Projects/README.md

 Use `bash ./scripts/prepare.sh` to prepare data splits for `CIFAR-10`, `CIFARR-100`, and `ILSVRC2012`.
 If you do not have `ILSVRC2012` data, pleasee comment L12 in `./scripts/prepare.sh`.

+args: `cifar10` indicates the dataset name, `ResNet56` indicates the basemodel name, `CIFARX` indicates the searching hyper-parameters, `0.47/0.57` indicates the expected FLOP ratio, `-1` indicates the random seed.

-Search the depth configuration of ResNet:
+#### Search for the depth configuration of ResNet:
 ```
 CUDA_VISIBLE_DEVICES=0,1 bash ./scripts-search/search-depth-gumbel.sh cifar10 ResNet110 CIFARX 0.57 -1
 ```

-Search the width configuration of ResNet:
+#### Search for the width configuration of ResNet:
 ```
 CUDA_VISIBLE_DEVICES=0,1 bash ./scripts-search/search-width-gumbel.sh cifar10 ResNet110 CIFARX 0.57 -1
 ```

-Search for both depth and width configuration of ResNet:
+#### Search for both depth and width configuration of ResNet:
 ```
 CUDA_VISIBLE_DEVICES=0,1 bash ./scripts-search/search-shape-cifar.sh cifar10 ResNet56  CIFARX 0.47 -1
 ```

-args: `cifar10` indicates the dataset name, `ResNet56` indicates the basemodel name, `CIFARX` indicates the searching hyper-parameters, `0.47/0.57` indicates the expected FLOP ratio, `-1` indicates the random seed.

-### Model Configuration
-The searched shapes for ResNet-20/32/56/110/164 in Table 3 in the original paper are listed in [`configs/NeurIPS-2019`](https://github.com/D-X-Y/NAS-Projects/tree/master/configs/NeurIPS-2019).
+#### Training the searched shape config from TAS
 If you want to directly train a model with searched configuration of TAS, try these:
 ```
 CUDA_VISIBLE_DEVICES=0,1 bash ./scripts/tas-infer-train.sh cifar10  C010-ResNet32 -1
 CUDA_VISIBLE_DEVICES=0,1 bash ./scripts/tas-infer-train.sh cifar100 C100-ResNet32 -1
 ```

+### Model Configuration
+The searched shapes for ResNet-20/32/56/110/164 in Table 3 in the original paper are listed in [`configs/NeurIPS-2019`](https://github.com/D-X-Y/NAS-Projects/tree/master/configs/NeurIPS-2019).

 ## [One-Shot Neural Architecture Search via Self-Evaluated Template Network](https://arxiv.org/abs/1910.05733)